site-bender/operations/README.md

 # Operations

-Library for validation, formatting, and operations based on JSON configuration files.
+A library for validation, formatting, and operations based on JSON configuration files.